dandean/flow-to-typescript-solutions/README.md

 different kinds of ID types so that one ID type cannot be assigned to another ID type.

+### Formatted String Value Types

+Examples of this are Email, URL, and GUID.
+We want to be able to ensure that a string value conforms to specific formatting constraints in order to be considered valid.

 ### Opaque Structure Encapsulation

 Our Redux stores are built upon state tree objects.
 We want the ability to make